 The program centres on developing 21st century leadership and management capabilities.
 Coursework covers strategic planning and thinking, a specific focus on comprehensive revenue development in arts marketing and philanthropy, cultural policy, contract negotiations and labour relations, financial and management accounting, and creative entrepreneurship.

 The Arts Management Graduate Diploma program is designed to broaden a student’s knowledge of arts organizations and to help them acquire an understanding of business theories and management techniques and their application including those in financial and management accounting, arts marketing, arts philanthropy, strategic planning and leadership, and governance.
 There is an emphasis on revenue development skills taught by top practitioners in the field, addressing a skill gap and significant industry need (particularly in revenue development) as outlined in the industry research described.

 The program design relies on inquiry-based research, applied learning in live-site analysis, and the rigorous exchange of ideas, producing graduate students who are immediately qualified to assume specialized administrative positions with professional arts organizations and who will eventually assume leadership roles.

-Summer Term: The following 12.0 units of courses are required (core), taught at the Isabel, and must be done in-person at Queen’s campus in Kingston:
+Fall Term: The following 12.0 units of courses are required (core), taught remotely over a twelve-week fall term:

 3.0 units - Arts Marketing (ARTL 801)